Planar fault-tolerant logical measurements with low qubit overhead: Results

 We have developed an approach for performing individually addressable logical measurements on a translationally invariant planar qubit network.
 These measurements serve as fundamental building blocks for constructing protocols for universal fault-tolerant quantum computation.
 In what follows, we present one such protocol.

 As a first step, we construct a network of logical qubits.
 As illustrated in Fig.~\ref{fig:scheme}(a), we consider a two-dimensional array of code blocks.
-For now, we focus on BB-code blocks.
-A connected network of BB-code logical qubits can then be established as follows.
+For now, we focus on blocks of planar BB codes.
+A connected network of logical qubits can then be established as follows.

-For each BB-code block, we can measure its $X$ and $Z$ logical operators using nearby ancilla regions.
+For each code block, we can measure its $X$ and $Z$ logical operators using nearby ancilla regions.
 These logical measurements are carried out via code surgery, where the deformed code is generated using our code craft method.
 In generating the deformed code, the only parameter that needs to be determined is the stretching length.
-Additionally, we must optimize and verify the distance of the deformed code.
+Additionally, we must optimize (through painting) and verify the distance of the deformed code.
 To this end, we conduct numerical simulations on three example planar BB codes: [[54,6,4]], [[180,6,9]], and [[162,8,7]]~\cite{Steffan2025,Liang2025}.
 The first two share the same template stabilizers but differ in size, while the third employs different template stabilizers.
 For each target logical operator, we compute the code distance of the corresponding deformed code.
-The results for the [[180,6,9]] code are shown in Table~\ref{table:180}, while those for the other two codes are provided in Appendix~\ref{app:data}, with consistent conclusions across all cases.
+The results for the [[180,6,9]] code are shown in Table~\ref{table:180}, while those for the other two codes are provided in Supplementary Information, with consistent conclusions across all cases.
 From the numerical results, we observe that logical operator painting can significantly improve the code distance, and the optimized distance increases with the stretching length.

-When stretching approximately double the original code size, the deformed code achieves the same distance as the original code, thereby ensuring the fault tolerance of logical measurements.
+Regarding the necessary stretching length, i.e.~the minimal ancilla system size required to recover the original code distance, establishing a rigorous analytical bound remains an open challenge.
+Consequently, we characterize the properties of the deformed codes through numerical evaluation~\cite{cowtan2024ssip}.
+Our numerical simulations, conducted across a diverse set of codes with distances ranging from $d=5$ to $d=21$ (see Supplementary Information), demonstrate that the original code distance can always be restored.
+Furthermore, the necessary ancilla system size remains comparable to that of the original code block throughout this range, albeit with a trend of increasing relative overhead as the distance scales.
+This ensures the fault tolerance of the resulting logical measurements.